henri-home/henri_home_interview_project_quotes/README.md

 * Create a pull request when the project is complete.

-* Host on Heroku and send us the URL and github pull request url.
+* Send us the Github pull request url.
+Please make sure it is public.